-From massive life-threatening burns to the smallest fingertip burn, our internationally noted team of burn and plastic surgeons alongside dedicated care-givers, provide the care and rehabilitation that injured children need to lead active, productive lives.
+From massive life-threatening burns to the smallest fingertip burn, our internationally noted team of burn and plastic surgeons work alongside dedicated care-givers to provide the care and rehabilitation that injured children need to lead active, productive lives.
 We treat first, second and third-degree burns, including scald, chemical, fire, electrical and friction burns.
 Our team also performs cosmetic plastic surgery for burn injuries, reshaping affected facial and body features to help improve appearance and self-image.
 Expert care extends to children with serious skin conditions, dog bites, skin tears and other wounds.

 We are the region’s only dedicated pediatric burn program verified by the American Burn Association and the American College of Surgeons.
 Patients travel from across the Western United States and even beyond our borders for care.

 Shriners Success Story